 In the following table, all new river cruise ships have the year of built added alongside their names.
 This way you can see how many and from the fleet of which line are the newest riverboats in the world.

-Among the biggest river cruise companies (passenger-shipping lines) launching new boats almost each year are Avalon, AMA, Uniworld and Scenic.
+Among the biggest river cruise companies (passenger-shipping lines) launching new boats almost every year are Avalon, AMA, Uniworld, and Scenic.

 Vantage Deluxe World Travel